Loops in the fundamental group of $\mathrm{Symp} (\mathbb C\mathbb P^2\#\,5\overline{ \mathbb C\mathbb P}\,\!^2)$ which are not represented by circle actions: Abstract

 \section{Abstract}

-We study the generators of the fundamental group of the group of symplectomorphisms $\Symp (\bbcp^2\#\,5\overline{ \bbcp}\,\!^2, \omega)$ for some particular symplectic forms.
-The monotone case was studied by P. Seidel and J. Evans in \cite{Seidel} and \cite{Eva}, where they proved that this group is homotopy equivalent to the group of orientation-preserving diffeomorphisms of $S^2$ preserving 5 points.
-Recently J. Li, T. J. Li and W. Wu in \cite{LiLiWu2} completely determined the Torelli symplectic mapping class group as well as the rank of the fundamental group of the group Symp$_{h}(\bbcp^2\#\,5\overline{ \bbcp}\,\!^2) $ of symplectomorphisms that act trivially on homology, for any given symplectic form.
-In general, we expect the generators of the fundamental group to be given by circle actions on the manifold.
-However, we show that in some particular cases, there are loops in the fundamental group which cannot be realized by circle actions.
-This is a new phenomenon since in $\pi_1 (\Symp_h(\bbcp^2\#\,k\overline{ \bbcp}\,\!^2))$, with $k \leq 4$, all the generators can be represented by circle actions on the manifold.
-Our work depends on Delzant classification of toric symplectic manifolds, Karshon's classification of Hamiltonian circle actions and the computation of Seidel elements of some circle actions.
+We study generators of the fundamental group of the group of symplectomorphisms $\Symp (\bbcp^2\#\,5\overline{ \bbcp}\,\!^2, \omega)$ for some particular symplectic forms.
+It was observed by J. K\c{e}dra in \cite{Ke} that there are many symplectic 4-manifolds $(M, \omega)$, where $M$ is neither rational nor ruled, that admit no circle action and $\pi_1 (\Ham (M,\omega))$ is nontrivial.
+On the other hand, it follows from \cite{AbrMcD}, \cite{Pin}, \cite{AnjPin} and \cite{AnjEden} that the fundamental group of the group $ \Symp_h(\bbcp^2\#\,k\overline{ \bbcp}\,\!^2,\omega)$, of symplectomorphisms that act trivially on homology, with $k \leq 4$, is generated by circle actions on the manifold.
+We show that, for some particular symplectic forms $\omega$, the set of all Hamiltonian circle actions generates a proper subgroup in $\pi_1(\Symp_{h}(\bbcp^2\#\,5\overline{ \bbcp}\,\!^2,\omega)).$ Our work depends on Delzant classification of toric symplectic manifolds, Karshon's classification of Hamiltonian $S^1$-spaces and the computation of Seidel elements of some circle actions.

 \subjclass[2010]{Primary 53D35; Secondary 57R17,57S05,57T20} \keywords{symplectic geometry, symplectomorphism group, fundamental group, Hamiltonian circle actions}